finestructure/Arena/README.md

 # SPMPlaygrounds

+SPMPlaygrounds is a macOS command line tool to create an Xcode project with a Swift Playground that's readily set up to use a Swift Package Manager library.

 ```
  ~  spm-playground --help
 OVERVIEW: Creates an Xcode project with a Playground and an SPM library ready for use in it.